openai/gpt-oss/README.md

 encoding = load_harmony_encoding(HarmonyEncodingName.HARMONY_GPT_OSS)

+# Depending on the choice of the browser backend you need corresponding env variables setup
-# You.com backend requires you to have set the YDC_API_KEY environment variable
+# In case you use You.com backend requires you to have set the YDC_API_KEY environment variable,
+# while for Exa you might need EXA_API_KEY environment variable set
 backend = YouComBackend(
     source="web",
 )